yodrew/darkroomretreat/manuscript/subset.md

 Get relief _tonight_ from most outdoor ambient light.
 In 5-10 minutes, fix dark, dense sheet material over your bedroom windows and doors.

 - over door and windows, tack or tape up
-	- blankets, sleeping bags, dark bedsheets or extra curtains
+	- extra curtains, blankets, sleeping bags, dark bedsheets
 	- black plastic, carpet, or cardboard
 	- or prop up plywood, old doors, or big table tops
 	- use whatever you have to cover the windows